 5) Don’t buy or sell

 We are prohibited from buying and selling on the Sabbath day (Exodus 20:10 and Nehemiah 10:31), so make sure you go grocery shopping and take care of errands during the other six days of the week.
 The Sabbath is a special day of rest and a time to spend with seeking the Father, and with family and friends.
 It should not be treated like the other days of the week on which “common” things are done—that is, chores, errands, shopping, etc.

 6) Reflect on the Gospel message

-One of the reasons the Father gave us the Sabbath day is to remind us of our deliverance from slavery using the Hebrews in Egypt as an example (Deuteronomy 5:15).
+One of the reasons the Father gave us the Sabbath day is to remind us of our deliverance from slavery to sin, using the Hebrews in Egypt as an example (Deuteronomy 5:15).
 Since Egypt is often used to refer to sin throughout the New Testament, we can see how on a spiritual level the Sabbath is a prophetic picture of our salvation in the Messiah.
 The Messiah rescued us from the slavery of our sins and gave us true rest in Him.
 On the Sabbath we remember that we were once enslaved to our sins, but now we are free because of the Messiah.
 The Sabbath is a time to reflect on the Scriptures and seek the Father.

 7) You may, but do not have to observe traditions

-The Jewish people have been keeping the Sabbath for thousands of years and thus have developed many traditions that may be worth including in your Sabbath day.
+The Hebrew people have been keeping the Sabbath for thousands of years and thus have developed many traditions that may be worth including in your Sabbath day.
 The Scriptures do not require it but some of these traditions including the blessings over the bread, wine, and candles, singing songs, and closing the Sabbath with a ceremony reinforce the meaning of the Sabbath day, and makes the day special.